-For higher temperatures or pressures, Aurora Pump, Aplex Series offers lapped flat, hardened Type 17-4PH stainless discs, or titanium alloy discs.
+For higher temperatures or pressures, Myers Aplex Series offers lapped flat, hardened Type 17-4PH stainless discs, or titanium alloy discs.
 These metal discs are less tolerant of any fine grit in the liquid and are noisier than the acetal resin disc.
-Contact Aurora for more information.